UrbanInstitute/ed-data/master_sheet_graph_edits.md

 - added empty tick `""` to start and end of x.categories array
 - added empty tick `null` to start and end of each data series array in `data.sets`
 - added "colors": {"25th percentile": "#1696d2", "Median": "#fdbf11", "75th percentile": "#000000"  } to outermost bracket in "data"
+- make sure sets are ordered by 1 and then 2

 **Figure 3-22:
 #First set of multiples- need to add "groups": [["Tuition and fees covered by grant aid", "Remaining (net) tuition and fees", "Living expenses covered by grant aid", "Remaining (net) living expenses"]]